open-mpi/ompi/docs/man-openmpi/man1/mpirun.1.rst

 .. code:: sh

-   shell$ mpirun --hostfile myhostfile -np 6 ./a.out
+   shell$ mpirun --hostfile myhostfile -n 6 ./a.out

 will launch processes 0-3 on node ``aa`` and processes 4-5 on node ``bb``.
-The remaining slots in the hostfile will not be used since the ``-np`` option indicated that only 6 processes should be launched.
+The remaining slots in the hostfile will not be used since the ``-n`` option indicated that only 6 processes should be launched.

 Mapping Processes to Nodes: Using Policies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^